 Plants need water, minerals, and food for their growth and survival.
 Water and minerals are taken up by roots and leaves prepare the food.
 These are then transported to the other parts of the plants.
 When we talk about transport, there should be some means of transportation.

-- Facilitated Diffusion – In this, substances move across membranes with the help of special proteins without the expenditure of energy.
+In this, substances move across membranes with the using special proteins without the expenditure of energy.
 These proteins are embedded in the membranes.
 The transport rate reaches to maximum when the transporter molecules get saturated.
 This type of transport is extremely specific.
-The protein molecules from a channel in the membrane for molecules to pass.
+The protein molecules form a channel in the membrane for molecules to pass.
 Huge pores are formed on the outer membranes of some organelles like plastids, mitochondria etc. by proteins called porins.
-Sometimes an extracellular molecule is bound to the transport protein; this protein rotates and releases the molecule inside the cell.
+Sometimes, an extracellular molecule is stuck to the transport protein; this protein rotates and then releases the molecule inside the cell.

-- Active Transport – In this, molecules move against the concentration gradient. i.e. from the region of their lower concentration to the region of their higher concentration.
+Active Transport – In this, molecules move against the concentration gradient. i.e. from the region of their lower concentration to the region of their higher concentration.
 Energy is used in the process.
 In this process also, membrane proteins are involved and the rate of transportation reaches to maximum when all the protein molecules are used.
 The carrier proteins are sensitive to inhibitors and are very specific.

-To learn more about diffusion, visit BYJU’S.
+To learn more about diffusion or other related topics, please visit BYJU’S.